K3 Literacy

 What are Book Handling Skills?

+How Can I Support the Development of Print and Book Concepts.
 Parents and educators can support the development of print concepts and book handling skills by encouraging children to interact with print.
-During a read aloud be sure to bring attention to the text by pointing to each word as you read, for example.
-Likewise, when you read aloud, invite the child to hold the book, turn the pages, and point to what you need to read, what direction to go and what to do at the end of the line of text.
+During a read aloud, for example, bring attention to the text by pointing to the words as you read.
+Likewise, invite children to hold the book, turn the pages, point to what direction to go on each line and what to do at the end of a line of text.
+Whenever possible point out print in the environment such as billboards or product packaging at the store.
+Two more great resources are the HELP Activity Guide and LitART a program that connects award-winning books with the arts to promotes literacy development.

 Copyright © 2025 K3 Literacy - All Rights Reserved.